Pituitary dysfunction after traumatic brain injury can cause a wide range of problems.

 One of the most important hormones the pituitary makes is growth hormone.
 But if the pituitary gland stops producing growth hormone, several problems can occur.

-In fact, growth hormone deficiency is the most common deficiency in TBI patients.
+In fact, growth hormone deficiency is the most common deficiency in patients after a TBI.
 It is especially common in persons with moderate to severe brain injuries.

 Symptoms of growth hormone deficiency include many issues such as: